-Based on the sub-sampled matrix $U$, the observed graph $G$ (or $HG_2$), and the hypergraphs $\{HG_d \}_{d=3}^{W}$, the learner aims to use an estimator/algorithm $\psi = \psi(U,\{HG_d \}_{d=2}^{W})$ to achieve exact matrix completion of the nominal rating matrix $R$, i.e., to exactly recover the matrix $R$ without any error.
+\paragraph{Objectives.} Based on the sub-sampled matrix $U$, the observed graph $G$ (or $HG_2$), and the hypergraphs $\{HG_d \}_{d=3}^{W}$, the learner aims to use an estimator/algorithm $\psi = \psi(U,\{HG_d \}_{d=2}^{W})$ to achieve exact matrix completion, i.e., to exactly recover the matrix $R$ without any error.